OcampMaria/Personal-Portfolio/README.md

 ![password generator demo](./Assets/Images/portfolioScreenshot.jpg)

-## No License
+## License
-This file is for informational purposes only and follows the common naming convention of `LICENSE.md` to make it easy to find.
-No license is implied.

-As explained by [choosealicense.com](https://choosealicense.com/no-permission/), when no license is declared:
+Distributed under the MIT License.

 >[This repository] is under exclusive copyright by default.
 [You cannot] use, copy, distribute, or modify without being at risk of take-downs, shake-downs, or litigation.

 - - -
-Copyright &copy; Maria Ocampo.
+Copyright &copy; 2020 Maria Ocampo.
 All Rights Reserved.